googleapis/storage-testbench/README.md

 | return-broken-stream-after-YK             | [HTTP] Testbench will fail after YKiB of downloaded data <br> [GRPC] Testbench will fail with `UNAVAILABLE` after YKiB of downloaded data
 | return-reset-connection                   | [HTTP] Testbench will fail with a reset connection <br> [GRPC] Testbench will fail the RPC with `UNAVAILABLE`
 | stall-for-Ts-after-YK                     | [HTTP] Testbench will stall for T second after reading YKiB of downloaded/uploaded data, e.g. stall-for-10s-after-12K stalls after reading/writing 12KiB of data <br> [GRPC] Not supported
+| redirect-send-token-T                     | [HTTP] Unsupported [GRPC] Testbench will fail the RPC with `ABORTED` and include appropriate redirection error details.
+| redirect-send-handle-and-token-T          | [HTTP] Unsupported [GRPC] Testbench will fail the RPC with `ABORTED` and include appropriate redirection error details.

 ## Releasing the testbench